MN53 — Sekha Pāṭipada Sutta - The Trainee's Mode of Progress

 Then, Mahānāma, that noble disciple, by attaining this supreme purity of equanimity and mindfulness, recollects his manifold past lives, such as one birth, two births... thus he recollects his manifold past lives with their aspects and details.
 This is his first breakthrough, like the chick breaking out of the eggshell.

-Thus, Mahānāma, the noble disciple, having attained this supreme purity of equanimity and mindfulness, with the divine eye, purified and surpassing the human, sees beings passing away and being reborn, inferior and superior, beautiful and ugly, in good destinations and bad destinations, and understands beings according to their actions.
+Thus, Mahānāma, the noble disciple, having attained this supreme purity of equanimity and mindfulness, with the divine eye, purified and surpassing the human, sees beings passing away and being reborn, inferior and superior, beautiful and ugly, in good destinations and bad destinations, and knows beings according to their actions.
 This is his second breakthrough, like a chick breaking out of its eggshell.

 Thus, Mahānāma, the noble disciple, having attained this supreme purity of equanimity and mindfulness, through the destruction of the taints, attains the taintless liberation of mind and liberation by wisdom, having realized it for himself with direct knowing, and dwells in it.
 This is his third breakthrough, like a chick breaking out of its eggshell.